ethereum/kzg-ceremony-specs/clientApiSpec.md

 The expected time to participate will be estimated based on the average round trip computation time (including verification) times the number of waiters ahead in the queue.
 This will be recalculated with the latest data each time the participant checks in.

-The check-in deadline will start at 1 hour (i.e. hourly check-ins), or half the expected wait time, whichever is smaller.
+The initial check-in deadline will be 2 hours prior to the estimated start time.
+They will continue with check-ins at an interval of 1 hour or half the expected wait time, whichever is smaller.
 While the wait time is less than 1 hour, the deadline will be halved at each check-in call, to a minimum of 15 seconds.

 For the participant currently computing their contribution, the coordinator must allow enough time for slow contributors to complete while enforcing on a deadline so as to abort failed or abandoned computations.
 The deadline will be 3 minutes.
 During this time, the participant at the head of the queue will poll at 15 second intervals until either the computation is completed or the deadline is reached.